Isivile23/Python-Week-1/README.md

 They can be used for samething: information that is passed into a function.
 Parameter is the variable listed inside the parantheses in the function definition.
 An argument is the value thst is sent to the function when it is called.

+## Function Arguments

+* Required Arguments: These are parameters that must be provided when calling a fuction.
+If a required argument is missed, you will get an error.
+* Default Arguments: You can assign default values to parameters during function definition.
+If a corresponding argument is not provided during a call, the default value gets used.
+* Arbitrary Arguments (*args): This allows a function to accept any number of positional arguments beyond the defined parameters.
+These arguments are stored as a tuple within the function.
+* Keyword Arguments (**kwargs): This allows you to pass arguments by keyword name instead of position.
+Keyword arguments are stored as a dictionary within the function.